 club expectations - WHAT YOU DO & WHAT YOU GET!

 - Each club is expected to carry out the mission of the foundation.
 This is done through meetings, social media, events and activities, community project s and service and foundation events.
-The clubs will structure their meetings etc. around the "Four Elements of Kindness".
+The clubs will structure year around the "Four Elements of Kindness".
 The four elements coincide with the four quarters of the year, beginning with the school year calendar in August.

 - Element One: KINDNESS TO SCHOOL - this takes place in the first quarter (September, October, November).

 - Element Two: KINDNESS TO COMMUNITY - this takes place in the second quarter (December, January, Feburary).

 - Element Three: KINDNESS TO FAMILY - this takes place in the third quarter (March, April, May).

 - Element Four: KINDNESS TO SELF - this takes place in the foruth quarter (June, July, August).